Pacific parakeet: Description

 The Pacific parakeet is about 32 cm long.
 The sexes are alike.
-Adults are generally olive green that is slightly yellowish on the underparts; some have red speckles on their neck.
+Adults are generally olive green which is slightly yellowish on the underparts; some have red speckles on their neck.
 The undersides of their flight feathers and tail are olive-yellow.
-Their iris is orange-red surrounded by bare pale beige skin, their bill horn colored, and their legs and feet brownish.
+Their iris is orange-red surrounded by bare pale beige skin, their bill horn colored, and their legs and feet are brownish.

 Distribution and habitat

 The Pacific parakeet is found on the Pacific slope from southern Mexico's Oaxaca state south through Guatemala, El Salvador, and Honduras into central Nicaragua.
 It inhabits a variety of woodland landscapes including deciduous, semi-deciduous, and evergreen; gallery forest; swamp forest; and arid scrublands.
-It also occurs in upland pine-oak forest and in urban parks and gardens.
+It also occurs in upland pine-oak forests and in urban parks and gardens.
 In elevation it ranges from sea level to 2600 m.